Mississippi State Bulldogs football: Dan Mullen era (2009–2017)

-Florida offensive coordinator Dan Mullen was hired as Mississippi State's head coach in late 2008.
-Mullen arrived in Starkville with an explosive offensive background and a reputation as a quarterback guru, having tutored Alex Smith, Chris Leak and Tim Tebow during his career as an assistant coach.
-Serving under head coach Urban Meyer, Mullen oversaw an offense at Florida that was one of the most explosive in the country, helped the Gators capture the 2006 and 2008 national championships and sent many players into the National Football League.
+On December 10, 2008, Florida offensive coordinator Dan Mullen was hired as Mississippi State's head coach.
+Despite having no prior head coaching experience, Mullen arrived in Starkville with an explosive offensive track record and a reputation as a "quarterback whisperer", having tutored Alex Smith, Chris Leak and Tim Tebow during his career as an assistant coach.
+Serving under head coach Urban Meyer, Mullen oversaw a spread offense at Florida that was one of the most explosive in the country, helped the Gators capture the 2006 and 2008 national championships and sent many players into the National Football League.
+When he was hired by Mississippi State, Mullen signed a four-year contract worth $1.2 million annually excluding incentives.
+As soon as he arrived, Dan Mullen overhauled Sylvester Croom's more run-heavy, ball control offense in favor of the spread offensive attack that worked so well at Florida.

 In Mullen's first season, the Bulldogs finished 5–7, ending upbeat with a 41–27 victory over No. 20 Ole Miss in the Egg Bowl.
 In 2010, they started 1–2, and then they had a 6-game winning streak to make their record 7–2 before losing to Alabama and Arkansas, but defeated Ole Miss.
 The team participated in a bowl game for the first time since 2007, soundly defeating Michigan in the Gator Bowl 52–14.
 In 2011, the Bulldogs entered the season ranked No. 19 in the country, and they started 1–0, before losing to the defending national champion Auburn 41–34.
 Mississippi State entered the Ole Miss game in Starkville needing a win to qualify for a bowl bid for a second straight season.
 The Bulldogs won 31–3, earning Mullen the distinction as the first coach to beat Ole Miss in his first three tries since Allyn McKeen in 1941.
 The Bulldogs capped off the season with a Music City Bowl win over Wake Forest in Nashville, Tennessee.
 In 2012, Mississippi State defeated Tennessee 41–31 in their sixth game of the season to become bowl eligible.
 After a 7–0 start the team won only one of its remaining five games to finish 8–5, including a 41–24 loss at Ole Miss and a 34–20 loss to the No. 21 Northwestern in the Gator Bowl.
 This was the first time Mississippi State appeared in a bowl three straight years since 2000.
 In 2013, MSST under Mullen became bowl eligible for the fourth consecutive year following a 17–10 overtime win over Ole Miss.
-MSST defeated Rice in the Liberty Bowl December 31, 2013 in Memphis, Tennessee, by a score of 44–7.
+MSST defeated Rice in the Liberty Bowl December 31, 2013, in Memphis, Tennessee, by a score of 44–7.
 It was MSST's third bowl win in the last four years.